 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions the relevant school will take to resolve the complaint.
+Where appropriate, it will include details of actions Xxx Primary School will take to resolve the complaint.